mozilla/node-srp/README.md

 Authentication](http://tools.ietf.org/html/rfc5054) (including the
 test vectors in the latter).

-The goals are to provide
+The goals are to provide at a minimum:

 - [done] SRP function library that passes [RFC 5054 tests](http://tools.ietf.org/html/rfc5054#appendix-B)
 - [done] SRP server
 - [done] SRP test client
 - SRP client lib for Node.js
 - JavaScript browser client

+Additionally, I would like the API to provide:

+- A way to bind messages of intent to the session key in a way that preserves integrity, confidentiality, and protects against replay attacks.

 ##Prerequisites